Integrated Robotics

 i3D robotics has been working with The University of Sheffield on an intelligent vision system for a new welding system targeted initially at the aerospace industry.

 Our vision systems are able to provide real-time visual information and feedback to enable intelligent control for an automated arc welding system.
-Through using this information, the welding process may be controlled by adjusting parameters such as arc intensity, distance, and speed to provide full automation that will move the technology towards true replication of manual welding with 24/7 operation in any environment
+Through using this information and integrated robotics systems, the welding process may be controlled by adjusting parameters such as arc intensity, distance, and speed to provide full automation that will move the technology towards true replication of manual welding with 24/7 operation in any environment

 We make our vision systems to be able to provide real-time visual information and feedback, that enables intelligent control of automated arc welding systems.